1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 Andantino Opus 241 No. 5 | Ferdinando Carulli | Grace Seil Frary

-The last line is mostly arpeggiated chords that change every two beats.
-It will take extra practice to master.
+The final line is arpeggiated chords that change every two beats.
+Spot practice will help you master them.
 Here are the groupings of the implied chords:

 Implied Chords | Every two beats, fret the shape of the implied chord.